AvaProtocol/OAK-docs/_docs/setup-collator-node.md

 Be sure to monitor your collator with tooling like Prometheus and Grafana.

 Please sync a few days before your intended collation / block production candidacy to sync the nodes.
 Once your node is synced, you will find that the block numbers are up to date with both the relay chain and the parachain.
-Check out the [Telemetry](https://telemetry.polkadot.io/#list/0x0f62b701fb12d02237a33b84818c11f621653d2b1614c777973babf4652b535d) site for more information.
+Check out the [Turing Network Telemetry](https://telemetry.polkadot.io/#list/0x0f62b701fb12d02237a33b84818c11f621653d2b1614c777973babf4652b535d) site for more information.

 ## Ports
 Please ensure the following configuration for your node.